Presidency of Abraham Lincoln: Confederate surrender

 Following the Overland Campaign, Grant's army reached the town of Petersburg, beginning the Siege of Petersburg in June 1864.
 The Confederacy lacked reinforcements, so Lee's army shrank with every costly battle.
 Lincoln and the Republican Party mobilized support for the draft throughout the North and replaced the Union losses.
 As Grant continued to wear down Lee's forces, efforts to discuss peace began.
 After Lincoln won reelection in November 1864, Francis Preston Blair, a personal friend of both Lincoln and Jefferson Davis, unsuccessfully encouraged Lincoln to make a diplomatic visit to Richmond.
 Blair had advocated to Lincoln that the war could be brought to a close by having the two opposing sections of the nation stand down in their conflict, and reunite on grounds of the Monroe Doctrine in attacking the French-installed Emperor Maximilian in Mexico.
 Though wary of peace efforts which could threaten his goal of emancipation, Lincoln did eventually agree to meet with the Confederates.
 On February 3, 1865, Lincoln and Seward held a conference at Hampton Roads with three representatives of the Confederate government—Vice President Alexander H. Stephens, Senator Robert M. T. Hunter, and Assistant Secretary of War John A. Campbell—to discuss terms to end the war.
-Lincoln refused to allow any negotiation with the Confederacy as a coequal; his sole objective was an agreement to end the fighting and the meetings produced no results.
+Lincoln's stance was firm- that the Confederacy disband their armies and re-enter the Union.
+That would include accepting the Union's decisions on slavery.
+However, the Confederacy was never willing to accept such terms and the meeting produced no results.

 Grant ground down the Confederate army across several months of trench warfare.
 Due to the city's important location, the fall of Petersburg would likely lead to the fall of Richmond, but Grant feared that Lee would decide to move South and link up with other Confederate armies.
 In March 1865, with the fall of Petersburg appearing imminent, Lee sought to break through the Union lines at the Battle of Fort Stedman, but the Confederate assault was repulsed.
 On April 2, Grant launched an attack that became known as the Third Battle of Petersburg, which ended with Lee's retreat from Petersburg and Richmond.
 In the subsequent Appomattox Campaign, Lee sought to link up with General Joseph E. Johnston, who was positioned in North Carolina, while Grant sought to force the surrender of Lee's army.
 On April 5, Lincoln visited the vanquished Confederate capital.
 As he walked through the city, white Southerners were stone-faced, but freedmen greeted him as a hero, with one admirer remarking, "I know I am free for I have seen the face of Father Abraham and have felt him".
 On April 9, Lee surrendered to Grant at Appomattox and the war was effectively over.
 Following Lee's surrender, other rebel armies soon did as well, and there was no subsequent guerrilla warfare as had been feared.